Introduction

 });

-This endpoint allows you to retrieve food logs for a specific user over a defined date range.
+Retrieve food logs for a specific user over a defined date range.

 HTTP Request